The state that meet at the "Four Corners," are a culinary crossroads,

 Frantelli Pizza: Voted by readers of the Arizona Sun newspaper as the best pizza in Flagstaff; I wouldn't know about that, but I KNOW they serve delicious pizza!

 Tom and Suzie's Diner: Classic "Americana" diner cuisine, and it's free, if you stay at the neighboring motel.
-"Comfort" food, friendly people... it's a winner in every respect!
+"Comfort" food, friendly people... it's a winner in every respect and located in downtown Holbrook.

 El Rancho Motel and Restaurant: Features delicious American, Mexican, New Mexico, and local, Navajo favorites, and is home to the sublime "Stuff Sopa."
 Located in Holbrook.